LAG1819/label-classification-repo/doc/04Tutorial_Textclassification.md

-# Intro Tutorial: Classify Data with a pretrained BERT
+# Tutorial 04: Classify Data with a pretrained BERT

 In this tutorial you will find a short introduction on how to train and apply a pretrained BERT-model including Hyperparameteroptimization.